luyue-tjnu/luyue-tjnu.github.io/index.md

 - **Yue Lu** and Jein-Shan Chen, Smooth analysis on cone function associated with ellipsoidal cone, submitted

-- **Yue Lu** and Jein-Shan Chen, The variational geometry, projection expression and decomposition associated with ellipsoidal cones, submitted

 - Ming Huang, **Yue Lu**, Jin-Long Yuan and Yang Li, A decomposition algorithm for the sums of the largest eigenvalues, submitted

 - Cai-Ying Wu, Jia-Ming Zhan, **Yue Lu** and Jein-Shan Chen, Signal reconstruction by conjugate gradient algorithm based on smoothing ℓ1-norm, submitted